Pegah Ahmadi: Biography

-Pegah Ahmadi was born in Tehran, in 1974.
+Pegah Ahmadi was born in Tehran in 1974.
 She began writing poetry at the age of seven.
-At seventeen she made her début as a poet by the publication of a poem in the literary magazine Takāpu, edited by Mansur Kushān.
-Since then she has regularly contributed to literary magazines inside Iran.
+At seventeen, she made her debut as a poet by publishing a poem in the literary magazine Takāpu, edited by Mansur Kushān.
+Since then, she has regularly contributed to literary magazines inside Iran.
 She has studied Persian Literature at the University of Tehran.

 Ahmadi has published four books of poetry, On the Final Sol G (1999), Cadence (2001), Writing Footnotes on the Wall of the Family Home (200?), and My These Days Is Throat (2004).
-Her fifth book of poems, To Find Faults will be published in the course of this year (2008).
-She has further published two works of translation from English into Persian, one an anthology of the poems by Sylvia Plath, with the title The Love Song of the Insane Girl (2000), and the other, a translation of the book Haiku: Poetry Ancient and Modern, by Jackie Hardy, with the title Hundred and One Haikus, From Past to Present (2007).
+She has further published two works of translation from English into Persian, one an anthology of the poems by Sylvia Plath, The Love Song of the Insane Girl (2000), and the other a translation of the book Haiku: Poetry Ancient and Modern, by Jackie Hardy, Hundred and One Haikus, From Past to Present (2007).
 Ahmadi's scholarly book Women's Poetry from the Beginning to the Present Day was published by Nashr-e Sāles (Sāles Publications) in 2005.
-The first volume of Ahmadi's second scholarly book A Comprehensive Anthology of the Poetry by Iranian Women, will be published shortly by Cheshmeh Publications.
+The first volume of Ahmadi's second scholarly book A Comprehensive Anthology of the Poetry by Iranian Women, was to be published by Cheshmeh Publications.

-Ahmadi has published over sixty articles on subject matters related to criticism of verse, theoretical issues pertaining to poetry and translation of poems in such monthly and quarterly arts and literary magazines as Dourān, Kārnāmeh, Kelk, Jahān-e Ketāb, Bokhārā, Bidār, Sabk-e Nou, Film, Zanān, Thursday Evening, Āzarang, Nāfeh, Shoukarān, Āzmā, Negāh-e Nou, Payām-e Shomāl and Pāprik.
+Ahmadi has published over sixty articles on subject matters related to criticism of verse, theoretical issues about poetry and translation of poems in such monthly and quarterly arts and literary magazines as Dourān, Kārnāmeh, Kelk, Jahān-e Ketāb, Bokhārā, Bidār, Sabk-e Nou, Film, Zanān, Thursday Evening, Āzarang, Nāfeh, Shoukarān, Āzmā, Negāh-e Nou, Payām-e Shomāl and Pāprik.

+She has also taught "Poetry in cinema" at the Tehran Film School and edited the Paperik literary review.

+Politics

+After critiquing the Islamic religion and suppression of free expression in Iran, Ahmadi was dismissed from her job and banned from publishing.
+In 2009, after joining Green Movement demonstrations, she was threatened with imprisonment, and left Iran.
+She has since lived in Frankfurt, Rhode Island and Köln.